 If you want to go to the museum as we did take note that it is not open at a weekend.
 As we were only staying in Bowen for the weekend that was slightly disappointing as it has an excellent reputation.

-I haven’t seen this film – made in 2007 and starring Nicole Kidman and Hugh Jackman but apparently it was shot in Bowen – there are a lot of pictures and information about it at Front Beach – also the site of another slightly smaller mango!!!!
+The 2007 film Australia starring Nicole Kidman and Hugh Jackman was shot in Bowen.
+There there are a lot of pictures and information about it at Front Beach if you are a fan.

 Come and join me as I travel the world one country (and train journey) at a time!